rohanzonneveld/HIMEX/README.md

 1. Install all required packages by running
 `pip install -r requirements.txt`
 2. Download the model from bert/output/IMDB: https://drive.google.com/drive/folders/1_ME4CbVsDGt_UBqwu8Df7m9CsAut5IXZ?usp=sharing.
 Save in the model directory.
+3. There is a mistake in timeshap source files, so in `timeshap_kernel.py` you must manually change line `from shap.explainers._kernel import Kernel` to `from shap.explainers._kernel import KernelExplainer as Kernel`

 Possible usage:
 - Create explanations for the test set from SST-2 with some method (HIMEX, HEDGE, TimeSHAP or GEM-FIX) by running the corresponding file